Ypsilon, A Poem for Trumpet and Orchestra in Five Scenes

 Composer´s Notes

-The symbol Y has a strong effect on me.
-It is a reminder to honour the higher dimension, and at the same time to feel its connection to the earth and to ourselves.
-This energy has inspired me for Ypsilon, A Poem for Trumpet and Orchestra in Five Scenes, and the music expresses it.
+The symbol Y has a strong effect on me and is a reminder to honor the higher dimension and at the same time to feel its connection to the earth and to ourselves.
+This energy inspired me to compose Ypsilon, A Poem for Trumpet and Orchestra in Five Scenes and the music tells the story.

-When I started to write down the sketches of the piece in the autumn of 2019, and composed the first notes immediately afterwards, I had planned a different concept for the course of the composition.
-I was in the middle of the Corona lock-down, and I noticed how the ideas changed and took me in a different direction than I had planned.
-Fundamental questions of life and music resurfaced again, and sought new answers for the relationship of existence and art.
-I discovered an even stronger longing than usual for melody and simplicity; different moods, silence and contradictory sounds were urgently seeking union within me.
-I created a sound poem in five scenes, about the coexistence of different sounds, and about the memory that all is one and can exist together.
+When I started to write down the sketches of the piece in 2019 and composed the first notes immediately afterwards, I had planned a different concept for the course of the composition than it turned out to be.
+I was already in the middle of the composition process when the corona pandemic started, when the lockdowns of the corona phase and the other restrictions forced us to behave differently than before.
+I realized how my ideas and thoughts were changing and taking me in a different direction than I had planned.
+Fundamental questions about life and music resurfaced again, and I urgently searched within myself for new answers of existence and art.
+An even stronger longing than usual for melody, rhythm, sounds and their simplicity accompanied me intensely.
+The different moods, a new musical dramaturgy, playing chamber music in an orchestra, silence and the contradictory sounds were urgently seeking a union within me.

-In Ypsilon, the solo instrument is the carrier of a statement that unfolds throughout the piece.
-The orchestra acts, reacts, comments, and thus always enters into a new sonic union with the soloist.
-The composition flows without pauses between the scenes – the sonic events of Y are told like a story.
+In Ypsilon, the solo instrument is the bearer of various statements that become noticeable throughout the piece with different musical elements – as they express themselves sometimes subtle, sometimes leading, sometimes flattering and sometimes explosive.
+The orchestra acts, reacts, comments, stimulates and thus constantly enters into a new sonic union with the soloist.
+The composition flows between the scenes with short pauses for suspense and sounds as if the sonic events of Y are being told like a story under a common arc.

 Audio Sample